bennywong3/1340_gp114/README.md

 Number of customers for each entry: 1-8 (our deli cannot handle a group of customers with more than 8 people)

-Preferable dining time for each customer: 1 hour, maximum 2 hours
+Preferable dining time for each customer: 1 hour, maximum of 2 hours

-Size of dining area: 2000 sq. ft. with 3 rows X 5 columns (in rectangular shape)
+Size of the dining area: 2000 sq. ft. with 3 rows X 5 columns (in a rectangular shape)

-Each table is named according to its coordinate, i.e. the table at upper left corner is named R0C0.
+Each table is named according to its coordinate, i.e. the table at the upper left corner is named R0C0.

 ### **Assumption**

 1. Our deli cannot handle a group of customers with more than 8 people.

-2. Our deli only has 2-seat tables, 4-seat tables and 8-seat tables.
+2. Our deli only has 2-seat tables, 4-seat tables, and 8-seat tables.
 The maximum number for each is 5.

 3. It is assumed that customers from the same group leave at the same time.

    - If a group of 6 customers entered the deli and occupied an 8-seat table R0C0, all of them leave the table at the same time.
-   - **Number of customers left must equal to the size of group.** (in this case, 6)
+   - **Number of customers left must equal to the size of the group.** (in this case, 6)

 ```
 Please input the row and column of the table and the number of customers left